Hiddendoom45/RedstoneFlux/README.md

 **Heated Redstone Flux Generator** - late game power generation, requires 300MW of heat from a nuclear reactor or other buildings to work.
 Produces 780 MW when supplied with redstone flux and 319MW when supplied with destabilized redstone.
 The generator is 150% efficient when using redstone flux, and destabilized redstone is returned from the process.
 Using destabilized redstone will consume it, but it is much more compact than cooling a reactor with water.

+### Compatability

+- Space Exploration, raw resources can be converted into energy, higher tier tech uses energy science packs.
+Pulverizer used to craft redstone dust.

+- Krastorio 2, raw resources can be converted into energy.
+Crusher used to craft redstone dust.

 ### Planned Features